 Commuter (C): Issued to non-resident undergraduate students.

 Grad/Theo (G/T): Issued to all resident graduate and theological students.

 Weekend Temporary Permits: All students, including freshmen and sophomores, may obtain weekend temporary permits from 5:00pm Friday until 5:00pm Sunday, for themselves or for their guests.
 Vehicles must be off campus by 5:00pm on Sunday.
-Register the vehicle and pay at the gatehouse or at Public Safety.
-The cost is $3 per night.
+Register the vehicle and pay at the gatehouse or at the Department of Public Safety.
+The cost is $3 per day/night.
 This parking pass will only allow parking privileges in the area designated on the permit.
 To obtain a weekend permit, the student must present his/her vehicle, driver’s license, and registration/insurance cards.

 Members of the Drew community who are not eligible to purchase an annual permit may not receive temporary permits for themselves, except on weekends.